AdobeDocs/uix/src/pages/services/aem-cf-console-admin/api/action-bar/index.md

 In case if selected more then one content fragment (`selections.length > 1`) the default buttons and button with id "two_and_more_selected" will be rendered
 In case if selected just one content fragment the default button and button with id "one_or_less_selected" will be rendered

-This technic provide possibility to build complex logic behind the buttons rendering.
+This technic provides possibility to build complex logic behind the buttons rendering.